rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

                              graphical.target
 ```

-* "sysinit.target" and "basic.target" can be considered checkpoints during the startup process.
+* "sysinit.target" and "basic.target" are checkpoints during the startup process.
 Although one of the design goals of `systemd` is to start system services in parallel, it is necessary to start the "targets" of certain services and features before starting other services and "targets"
 * After the "units" that "sysinit.target" depends on are completed, the startup will move to the "sysinit.target" phase.
 These "units" can be started in parallel, including:
     * Mount the file system
     * Set up the swap file